xerolinux/XeroHub/content/posts/arch-cosmic/index.md

 As we know, **Cosmic DE** will be highly customizable out of the box.
 It comes between **Gnome** and **KDE Plasma**.
 Meaning we can modify it more than the former but less than the latter.
 Still in my opinion that's awesome.

-There are some caveats however, those being that **Qt** apps are still not fully supported eg. **Kvantum**, especially if you are used to the tried and true **Global Menu** it will not be officially supported as it's way too complex.
-Also the Blur effect not yet there.
-Maybe in the future someone will add it ?
+There are some caveats however, those being that **Qt** apps are still not fully supported eg. **Kvantum**, especially if you are used to the tried and true **Global Menu** which will not be officially supported as it's way too complex according to the devs.
+Also the Blur effect not there yet.
+Maybe in the future someone will port it over ?
 I dunno about **LibAdwaita** though, from what I have heard, support coming not yet there.

 ![CosmicThemes](https://i.imgur.com/R8Io5eQ.png)

 So if you are looking for consistency, it will be a long while before we can achieve it.
-Still, this did not stop some theme developers from porting their themes to it.
-If you want to try them, just head on over to the >> [**Cosmic-Themes**](https://cosmic-themes.org) site and grab the one(s) you like.
+Still, this did not stop some theme developers from porting their themes over to it.
+So ff you would like to try them out, just head on over to the >> [**Cosmic-Themes**](https://cosmic-themes.org) site and grab the one(s) you like.
 Keep in mind that they are work in progress...

 ### Wrapping up